Comparison · NinjaTrader 8

 Meridian Guard is a behavioral leading indicator

-Guard monitors the seven behavioral signals that precede every blown session: rapid re-entry after a loss, stop manipulation, size escalation, accelerating entry pace, rule violations, position overstay, rushed exits.
+Guard monitors seven behavioral signals that commonly precede a blown session: rapid re-entry after a loss, stop manipulation, oversizing, accelerating entry pace, rule violations, position overstay, hold bias.
 It fires at the pattern, not the outcome.
+Meridian is an Official NinjaTrader Ecosystem Vendor — audited and approved by NinjaTrader's Compliance, QA, and Executive teams in May 2026.

 | Daily loss limit | Meridian Guard | |